 NEUROSURGERY RESIDENT RESEARCH SYMPOSIUM

 Our educational mission is to train highly skilled neurosurgeons with a strong background in clinical neurosurgery and research.
 We equip our neurosurgical residents with excellent clinical skills, stimulate their interest in teaching and research, demonstrate the relevance and enjoyment of continuing education, and provide them the skills and judgment to practice neurosurgery safely and competently.
 The Neurosurgery Resident Research Symposium was established to stimulate and promote our residents’ academic productivity and to bring together research and clinical colleagues in neurosurgery.
-Each year in May, residents present their research at this gathering and awards are given to the residents with the best clinical and best basic science presentations.
+Each year in the spring, residents present their research at this gathering and awards are given to the residents with the best clinical and best basic science presentations.
 Additionally, a nationally-renowned neurosurgeon is invited each year to deliver the keynote address and help judge the presentations.

 Also occurring in May each year, the Departments of Neurosurgery and Neurology co-sponsor “Neuroscience Day,” which provides residents a forum to present original research.
 The Neurosurgery residents have a very strong tradition of winning (cash) prizes for their work presented.

 Each year, U-M neurosurgery residents also have the opportunity to get together with neurosurgery residents from rival Ohio State University for the Neuroanatomy Course.
 This intensive course offers residents a great mix of medical education and hands-on surgical training.
 The location of the course alternates each year between Ann Arbor and Columbus.

 A cadaver laboratory for instruction in neurosurgical anatomy was established in 2000 at the VA Hospital, in order to allow residents hands-on instruction in surgical approaches.
 In this laboratory, each resident dissects a cadaver head and neck for the purpose of practicing standard neurosurgical approaches, typically during the VA rotation.